 Active Labor

 This is where things start to get exciting.
-These signs are clear that the waiting game is over and you will have cute baby goats very, very, VERY soon!
+These signs are clear that the waiting game is over, your goat is in active labor and you will have cute baby goats very, very, VERY soon!

 Contractions